HelTecAutomation/HeltecDocs/en/source/cubecell/quick_start.md

 ## Summary

-CubeCell is based on ASR650x series, this page shown how to install and configuration CubeCell Arduino Framework.
+CubeCell is based on ASR650x series, this page shown how to install and configuration CubeCell Arduino Framework, and how to uploading and running code (examples).

 ## Install CubeCell Relevant Framework